navawolfish/navawolfish/README.md

 🧩 an avid jigsaw puzzle solver and knit & crochet enthusiast

 ## Currently, I am...
-🔭 Developing code to calibrate the JWST spectroscope
+🔭 Developing code to calibrate JWST/NIRSpec

 🔍 Working on a super-resolution algorithm for the [Dragonfly Telephoto Array](https://www.dragonflytelescope.org/)